Sending a welcome letter to a new employee is an important first step in the employee onboarding process.

 Many organizations will mistakenly wait until the new employee’s first day of work to start orientation and onboarding.
-In many cases, however, there will be a delay of days, weeks, or even months from receiving a job offer to when your new hire begins their new job.
+In many cases, however, there will be a delay of days, weeks, or even months from receiving a job offer to when they're asked to show up at the office

-Once the employment contract is signed, and before the new hire’s first day of work, you should send a welcome message to the new employee to express your excitement, and start preparing them for their first day and week of work.
+Once the employment contract is signed, and before their first day of work, you should send a welcome message to the them to express your excitement, and start preparing them for their first day and week of work.

 This article will help you understand the ins and outs of writing a new employee welcome letter and how it contributes to a positive onboarding experience.
 We’ve also provided a sample welcome letter that you can use as a template to get started on creating your own.